 Also, the state’s unfunded pension liability has dramatically increased the cost of employee fringe benefits, which are determined by the state, not UConn.
 The cost of fringe benefits has increased by 73 percent over the past eight years.

 Despite those challenges, UConn has shown consistently strong academic performance, including in this year’s U.S. News rankings, which show:

 - Consistently high average freshman retention rates and six-year graduation rates, at 93 and 83 percent, respectively.
-That measure counts for 22.5 percent of the overall ranking.
+Those measures and others that assess academic outcomes count for 35 percent of the overall ranking.

 - Significant progress in recent years in student selectivity measures, including average incoming freshman SAT scores (1294 in fall 2017, compared to 1226 in fall 2012); and percentage of freshmen in the top 10 of their high school class (54 percent, compared with 48 in 2012).

 - Strong performance in faculty resources, including having a particularly highly educated faculty – 94 percent have the highest degree attainable in their field.
 Also, about 53 percent of UConn’s classes have fewer than 20 students, compared to 47 percent five years earlier.

 Despite the many academic successes, though, the assessment of the University’s financial resources available for student spending was a drag on its overall ranking.